 If you can’t make it the post office, you can purchase stamps online at the current rate.
 Even better, the shipping charges are minimal.

-The small savings add up quickly and often pay off more over time.
+The small savings add up quickly and can often pay off more so over time.